This year it's off to Japan, yea Japan.

-To see a short version of the fire festival, please click HERE
+To see a short version of the fire festival, please click HEREx

 Bed and Board

 You probably know that monkeys don't like cold weather but not far from our village is a national park where monkeys hang around during the winter because they can warm themselves in the hot spring water flowing from the mountains.
+The Jigokudani Monkey Park is home to Japan's famous hot-spring-bathing snow monkeys where the monkeys bath all year, not just in the winter.
 It is a popular tourist destination but a long hike to see monkeys bathing and frolicking in the snow or not if there is no snow.

 Okay lets talk skiing.
 The worse snow in twenty years!
 We had one day of 20 inches and a bluebird day followed and then it rained.
 The base was good and there was all we could ski for 9 days in a row (you should never ski 9 days in a row).
 But that's part of the experience of skiing.
 The resort layout was quite different from US resorts.
 First you had to hike up hill for 2 miles before you arrived at a moving sidewalk that you rode for another two miles, okay this may be a slight exageration.

 A benefit of staying at the St Anton is that they have a ski shop at the base camp so that is where we rented our skis and stored our boots and skis everyday and the hotel took care of everything including passes and all at a discount.